ucfopen/Materia-Docs/_developers/platform-developer-guide.md

 │   ├── app
 │   │   ├── classes
 │   │   │   ├── controller      # all routes call a controller method
-│   │   │   ├── materia         # much of materia's non-fuelphp logic
+│   │   │   ├── materia         # much of Materia's non-fuelphp logic
 │   │   │   ├── model
 │   │   │   ├── service         # services to create skinnier models
 │   │   │   ├── trait           # make use of Traits as much as possible: DRY